-Whenever I’m in a time crunch for dinner, this is my go to dish.
-It’s super fast to make, incredibly flavorful and we almost always have enough for leftovers!
-Picadillo is a Cuban dish that is traditionally served over white rice.
+Hi friends!
+Whenever I need a quick dinner, this Cuban picadillo recipe is my go to dish.
+It’s an incredibly easy dinner recipe that’s FULL of flavor and we almost always have enough for leftovers!

 - 1 pound ground beef

 - 1 small green bell pepper, finely chopped

 - 1 1/2 Tbsp dried oregano

 - 1 cup tomato sauce

 - 5 ounces pitted Spanish cocktail olives, drained

 Heat a large skillet over medium heat and brown the ground beef.
 Drain any fat from the skillet.

 Add the minced garlic, green bell pepper and onion to the skillet with the ground beef.
 Cook for 5 minutes while occasionally stirring.